To be honest, I’m not a big Key Lime Pie fan.

 I guarantee that this smoothie won’t end in such a tragedy.
 The lime is balanced with the natural sweetness of banana and a bit of stevia.
 Hints of vanilla and almond give it more depth of flavor, also helping to balance the lime.
 The key lime green color is all-natural from spinach, rather than the neon glow of food coloring.
 One of my favorite features is the creaminess.
 The banana gives it a great texture, and – if you use the Guar Gum – it will further enhance the decadent smoothness.

 Of course everyone’s favorite part of pie is the crust.
 Rather than the usual buttery calorie bomb, I rimmed my glass in a mix of crushed cereal and sugar-free maple syrup.
 Crunchy goodness with each sip!

 Whipped cream topping is standard on many pies.
 A drinkable version shouldn’t lack that finishing touch!
-Here I made a quick cream from coconut flour and vanilla almond milk.
+For this shake, I made a quick cream from coconut flour and vanilla almond milk.

-The fluff floated atop my pie-drink and you better believe I hoarded that deliciousness until the last drop of drink was gone.
+The fluff floated atop my pie-drink and you better believe I hoarded that deliciousness until the last drop was gone.

 - 1 C spinach

 - 1 scoop vanilla protein powder (I use Growing Naturals)

 - 1/4 C unsweetened vanilla almond milk